quiyetbrul/JoshCppCodingChallenge/README.md

   - The application requests `get lights/` from the API to retrieve concise information about the lights, which includes `id`, `name`, `room`.
   - The concise information is stored in a map<id, Light{}>.
 Since the API does not provide a way to get the full state of the lights, the application uses the `get light/<id>` endpoint to retrieve the full state of each light.
 - Do the same steps for the current state of the lights.
-- The application then compares the previous state with the current state to detect changes:
+- The application then compares the previous default state with the current state to detect changes:
   - If a light is present in the current state but not in the previous state, it is considered added.
   - If a light is present in the previous state but not in the current state, it is considered removed.
   - If a light is present in both states, it is checked for property changes.
+- The current state map is then updated to the previous state map for the next iteration.
 - The application prints the changes in JSON format, including added, removed, and changed lights.

 ## Error Handling